on-prem/jidoteki-admin-api/docs/API.md

   10. View the network and application settings
   11. Retrieve compressed log files
   12. Retrieve the version of the virtual appliance
+  13. Retrieve the changelog of the virtual appliance

 ### 1. Authentication